miraclx/freyr-demo-library/README.md

 # freyr-demo-library

+Open demo website at <https://miraclx.github.io/freyr-demo-library>

 This is a library example of what using <https://github.com/miraclx/freyr-js> gives you.
 Clearly showing the file/folder structure.

 You can download the tracks to inspect their metadata.